togetherassessments/assessment-site/src/content/assessments/services-page/services/2-autism-adults.md

 ---
-title: Autism (Adults)
+title: Attention and hyperactivity assessments
-description: Expert autism assessments for adults using internationally recognised diagnostic criteria, providing thorough evaluation and detailed reports to support understanding and access to services.
+description: Comprehensive ADHD-informed assessments for adults using standarsied tools, clinical interviews, and questionnaires to provide an accurate description of someone's strengths and weaknesses, and personalised recommendations.
-anchor: autism-adults
+anchor: adhd
 order: 2
-icon: tabler:brain
+icon: tabler:view-360-arrow
 published: true
 ---